hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/breniac_hardware.rst

 * :ref:`Important differences between Slurm and Torque<Slurm_PBS_differences>`
 * :ref:`Converting PBS/Torque options to Slurm <Slurm_convert_from_PBS>`

-Since Hopper is a homogeneous system with respect to CPU type, memory and interconnect, it is not needed to specify any features.
+Since Breniac is a homogeneous system with respect to CPU type, memory and interconnect, it is not needed to specify any features.

 Available partitions